shmannion/oscillators/README.md

 distributions of inter-event times.
 Once we have that, we can start fine-tuning the parameter values to look at the actual time series data, and correlations between inter-event times.
 Another piece of the puzzle that I have been looking at is the lack of use of the order parameter in the model used in the paper.
 I want to start looking at incorporating this to see if it improves model performance.

+- Experiments: set running on HPC an experiment (exp\_01) to search the parameter space of 0-20 in steps of 0.1 both for the coupling coefficient (0,1) for the action Oscillator to metronome (comp data), and for the standard deviation of noise.